shiroyasha/blog-source/source/posts/sinatra-app-with-rspec.html.md

 Hooray!
 Our simple API is finished.

-Read the full source code [in this Github repo](https://github.com/shiroyasha/sinatra_rspec).
+Read the full source code [in this GitHub repository](https://github.com/shiroyasha/sinatra_rspec).